-Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Vale of White Horse District Council Local Plan 14.12.2016 27, 76-88 (housing sites 1 to 4) 86: "In summary there is an objectively-assessed need for more than 20,000 new dwellings in the Vale during the period to 2031.
-Whilst the majority of these dwellings will be located in the South East Vale and Western Vale areas it is appropriate to provide for some housing in the Abingdon-on-Thames and Oxford Fringe Sub-Area, in particular to meet the future housing needs of people already living in this area.
-However, the Council's evidence shows there is minimal potential to provide for this housing within the existing main settlements in the area and Abingdon, Botley, Cumnor, Radley and Kennington are closely bounded by Green Belt or land subject to other constraints.
-It would not be a sustainable solution to meet the increasing housing needs of these settlements distant from them in the villages or countryside beyond the Green Belt.
-Housing on sites 1-4 (on GB) would be well-related to existing settlements and their services and for access to both Abingdon town and Oxford city centres, including by public transport, cycling and walking.
+Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Vale of White Horse District Council Local Plan 14.12.2016 27, 76-88 (housing sites 1 to 4) 86: "In summary there is an objectively-assessed need for more than 20,000 new dwellings in the Vale during the period t be located in the South East Vale and Western Vale areas it is appropriate to provide for some housing in the Abingdon-on to meet the future housing needs of people already living in this area.
+However, the Council's evidence shows there is minine existing main settlements in the area and Abingdon, Botley, Cumnor, Radley and Kennington are closely bounded by Greer not be a sustainable solution to meet the increasing housing needs of these settlements distant from them in the villages sites 1-4 (on GB) would be well-related to existing settlements and their services and for access to both Abingdon town and cycling and walking.
 Evidence also indicates that housing on these sites could be delivered quickly."
-87: "I recognise that the Green Belt around Abingdon, Kennington and Radley is much valued by many people and the alteration of its boundaries would not be entirely without harm.
-However, the Council's proposal to remove from the Green Belt housing sites 1,2 3 and 4, enabling some 1500 or so dwellings to be built, would have only limited impacts on the function of the Green Belt, primarily being localised encroachment of the countryside."
-88: "Balancing all of these factors I conclude that the Council's assessment that the exceptional circumstances exist to justify removal from the Green Belt of housing allocation sites 1, 2, 3 and 4 is a soundly based one."
+87: "I recognise that the Green Belt around Abingdon, Kennington and Radley is much valued by many people and the without harm.
+However, the Council's proposal to remove from the Green Belt housing sites 1,2 3 and 4, enabling some limited impacts on the function of the Green Belt, primarily being localised encroachment of the countryside."
+88: "Balancing all of these factors I conclude that the Council's assessment that the exceptional circumstances exist to justify sites 1, 2, 3 and 4 is a soundly based one."
 Gateshead Council and Newcastle Upon Tyne City Council Core Strategy and Urban Core Plan for Newcastle and Gateshead 26.03.2015 53, 106 51: "These matters have been addressed.
-The capacity of the urban areas has been carefully assessed, many inset towns and villages are designated as Growth Areas, and development beyond the Green Belt has been regarded as unsustainable to meet Newcastle's and Gateshead's needs.
-The Councils have determined that the Green Belt Growth Areas are the most sustainable locations outside the urban area which are consistent with the CSUCP's spatial strategy (policy CS1) of creating thriving communities and a more prosperous economy.
+The capacity of the urban areas has been carefully assessed, many inset towns development beyond the Green Belt has been regarded as unsustainable to meet Newcastle's and Gateshead's needs.
+The Growth Areas are the most sustainable locations outside the urban area which are consistent with the CSUCP's spatial struct and a more prosperous economy.
 For these reasons the Councils contend that exceptional circumstances exist."
-53: "As indicated above, sustainable development is at the forefront of the Councils' approach and they have determined that Green Belt releases are a necessary component of the sustainable development of their areas, as set out in policy CS1 "Spatial Strategy and Sustainable Growth".
-Alternative strategies have been tested and found to be less sustainable.
-Thus in principle exceptional circumstances exist and, subject to my conclusions on individual allocations under issues 7 and 8, the chosen strategy is sound."
-106: "The analysis of housing and employment sites in Newcastle and Gateshead is predicated on my finding that in principle, following the assessment processes addressed under issues 2 and 3, the Councils' proposals to release land from the Green Belt to meet objectively assessed housing and employment needs are sound and satisfy the exceptional circumstances test of the Framework."
-155: "As with consideration of the Newcastle sites, the analysis which follows is predicated on my finding that in principle, following the assessment processes addressed under issues 2 and 3, the Councils' proposals to release land from the Green Belt to meet objectively assessed housing and employment needs are sound and satisfy the exceptional circumstances test of the Framework.
-Exactly the same factors apply as are outlined in paragraphs 106-107."
+53: "As indicated above, sustainable development is at the forefront of the Councils' approach and they have determined the of the sustainable development of their areas, as set out in policy CS1 "Spatial Strategy and Sustainable Growth".
+Alternal less sustainable.
+Thus in principle exceptional circumstances exist and, subject to my conclusions on individual allocations or under issues 2 and 3, the Councils' proposals to release land from the Green Belt to meet objectively assessed housing exceptional circumstances test of the Framework."
+155: "As with consideration of the Newcastle sites, the analysis which follows is predicated on my finding that in principle exceptional circumstances test of the Framework."
 Lichfield District Council Local Plan 17.02.2015 122, 207 122: "Green Belt boundaries should only be altered in exceptional circumstances.
-Given that there is an alternative, more sustainable, site outside the Green Belt capable of helping to meet both the Council's and Rugeley's housing needs then it is reasonable for the Council to select that site."
-207: "Nonetheless, the additional sites selected by the Council are in Green Belt and land should be released from Green Belt only in exceptional circumstances.
-In my judgement the lack of more sustainable sites outside the Green Belt to meet the identified need for housing in a way that is consistent with the Plan's urban and key centre strategy amounts, in this instance, to the exceptional circumstances that justify the release of Green Belt land at Deanslade Farm and Cricket Lane and their allocation for development (together with additional housing land at Fradley East) as proposed in MM12 - MM24.
-I am also satisfied that the additional sites selected by the Council are the most suitable having considered reasonable alternatives."
+Given that there is an alternative, more helping to meet both the Council's and Rugeley's housing needs then it is reasonable for the Council to select that site."
+207: "Nonetheless, the additional sites selected by the Council are in Green Belt and land should be released from Gree judgement the lack of more sustainable sites outside the Green Belt to meet the identified need for housing in a way that strategy amounts, in this instance, to the exceptional circumstances that justify the release of Green Belt land at Deanslot development (together with additional housing land at Fradley East) as proposed in MM12 - MM24.
+I am also satisfied the most suitable having considered reasonable alternatives."